pwn2winctf/challenges-2020/ppc-Sound Maze 2.0/solution/writeup.md

 At first you have to explore the maze.
 If we move to any of directions, the server send a giant base 64 message.
 If you decode it, you will get a mp3 binary.
 Opening it, you will hear an information about the current position, that is one of the following:

 - "Welcome to this maze position.
 Nothing here" - Indicates you are in an empty place.
-- "You cannot come here, this is an wall" - Indicates that will not move and there is an wall in the place you tried to go.
+- "You cannot come here, this is an wall" - Indicates that will not moved and there is an wall in the place you tried to go.
 - "You can't come here, there is a bomb!
-Be careful: do not try to come here again" - Indicates that will not move and there is a bomb in the place you tried to go.
+Be careful: do not try to come here again" - Indicates that will not moved and there is a bomb in the place you tried to go.
 - "beep beep (...) beep beep BOOM" - Bomb exploded.
 You lose.
 Try again
 - "Congratulations!
 You have reached the end" - Indicates you reach to the maze objective.
 Now you can send the answer.
 - "" - You do not need information, because you have already been here.